Risingfeanyx/calibre_scripts/README.md

+# Calibre_configs
+credit/reference pages for commands

+<a href="https://manual.calibre-ebook.com/generated/en/calibredb.html" target="_blank">CalibreDB</a>
+<a href="https://manual.calibre-ebook.com/generated/en/calibre-server.html" target="_blank">Calibre-Server</a>

 #anything involving viewing/modifying the calibredb (read uses the calibredb command) will power down the calibre-server until it is finished.

 #used in GUI, stops Calibre-server and opens  CalibreGUI